Redundant Report Deprecation

 Below are the exports we’re retiring and where you’ll be able to find a richer, faster, and more flexible version of the same reporting data.
 We’ve put together this breakdown so you can familiarize yourself with these exciting changes!

 - Sales Export

-The Sales Export only shows part of the picture when you want to see the whole thing.
-It lists split-tender transactions on two separate lines, includes tax and discounts, but doesn’t include gratuity or returns.
+The Sales Export only showed part of the picture when you wanted to see the whole thing.
+It listed split-tender transactions on two separate lines, included tax and discounts, but didn’t include gratuity or returns.
 This information and more can now be found in the Transactions Export.
 Access and export transactions across any date range and filter the data by sale type, item, department, category, customer name, transaction date, and more.